 This story is read aloud at: https://youtu.be/mZenRhZJ2H8

-“He said he hated my mother, he hated my father and he hated me.
-Then I was falling out of the canoe.”
-Rosheen wailed as I helped her out of Dove Creek.
+“He said he hated my mother, he hated my father, and he hated me.
+Then I was falling out of the canoe,” Rosheen wailed, as I helped her out of Dove Creek.

-I had been traveling with my horse, Sneed when I heard the deafening screams of a woman in distress.
+I had been traveling with my horse, Sneed, when I heard the deafening screams of a woman in distress.
 So as I was pulling her muddied ego out of the river, I couldn’t help but wonder what I’d gotten myself into.

-Sneed and I were on our way to go to work at the “Angelo Journal Newspaper” on Oakes Street.
-I’d been in correspondence with Mr. Acker there while I lived in Fredericksburg.
+Sneed and I were on our way to go to work at the Angelo Journal Newspaper on Oakes Street.
+I’d been in correspondence with Mr. Acker there, while I lived in Fredericksburg.
 West Texas called out to me and my rigorous, insanely accurate ways.
-Errors in my hometown paper were few and far between because of my rigidity; and I promised Mr. Acker to be the same for him.
+Errors in my hometown paper were few and far between because of my rigidity.
+I had promised Mr. Acker to be the same for him.

-“Sneed, be good while I help her pack,” I said as I brought him a bucket of water.
+“Sneed, be good while I help her pack,” I said, as I brought him a bucket of water.

 “I’m so lucky you came along when you did,” remarked Rosheen.